scirexs/srp6a/README.md

 |Ms'|\<read from state>|
 |Ms|\<read from server>|

 # Warning

-This package has never received an independent third-party audit for security and correctness.
+This package includes security countermeasures such as constant-time comparisons and random delay insertion.
+However, it has never received an independent third-party security audit for correctness and security.

 **Do not use this package in production environments without understanding the security risks involved.
 USE AT YOUR OWN RISK!**